 4.1.1 Service Providers

-Odonate may share Personal Information with our service providers that we have retained to perform services on our behalf including (i) provision of IT and related services and (ii) provision of information and services you have requested.
+Odonate may share Personal Information with our service providers that we have retained to perform services on our behalf including service providers who assist with (i) provision of IT and related services and (ii) provision of information and services you have requested.

 Odonate has executed appropriate contracts with the service providers that prohibit them from using or sharing your personal information except as necessary to perform the contracted services on our behalf or to comply with applicable legal requirements.